 Ms. Burnett has served in a variety of capacities at the headquarters level for the US Department of Homeland Security (DHS) including the Federal Emergency Management Agency (FEMA), the Science & Technology Directorate (research and development), the National Protection and Programs Directorate, the Office of Policy, and the Office of Operations Coordination.
 Ms. Burnett also worked in the US Department of the Interior’s (DOI's) Office of the Secretary.
 Work in DHS and DOI included incident and disaster information sharing, incident management, the National Incident Management System (NIMS), resilience, infrastructure protection, public-private partnerships for incident management and infrastructure restoration, GIS, aviation operations for incidents, security, threat response, risk management, cybersecurity, and continuity of operations programs (COOP).
 This experience included Hurricane Katrina, the Deepwater Horizon Oil Spill, wildfires, tornadoes, volcanoes, floods, earthquakes, exercises, and other hurricanes and all-hazard incidents.

-Ms. Burnett’s experience in public safety began at an early age serving many seasons as a lifeguard, and then as a park ranger.
+Ms. Burnett’s experience in public safety began at an early age serving several seasons as a lifeguard, and then as a park ranger.
 She became certified as a wildland firefighter, and spent several seasons fighting wildfires and lighting prescribed burns.
 Vanessa eventually moved into wildland fire management as a regional Fire Intelligence Coordinator at the busiest interagency wildland fire coordination center in the world.
 The Southern California Geographic Area Coordination Center, or “South Ops,” was the birthplace of formalized incident management that eventually led to the creation of NIMS after 9/11.
 Ms. Burnett transitioned from South Ops to the Washington, DC area after 9/11 to help evolve incident management and incident information sharing.
 While transitioning away from homeland security, Vanessa was trained in life coaching, or wayfinding, through the Martha Beck Institute in 2013.
-She now lives in central Iowa and works with clients remotely, online, and in person.
+She now lives in central Iowa and is working in politics to make shift happen.